 Your Students’ Union exists to represent you, as a student at Canterbury Christ Church University.
-We are student-led and democratic: every student has the chance to stand for a leadership position or vote in the elections and say how the Students’ Union is run.
+We are student-led and democratic: every student has the opportunity to put themselves forward for a leadership position or vote in the elections and say how the Students’ Union is run.

 Whether you’re studying with us next year or graduating from Christ Church you’ve got the opportunity to enter the race and be elected as one of the next full-time Presidents.